quixio/quix-docs/docs/platform/quixtour/ingest-push.md

 ## 2. Write your code

-1. Open up a terminal on your laptop, create a directory for your new project, and then create a new file `cpu_load.py`.
+1. Open up a terminal on your laptop, create a directory for your code, and then create a new file `cpu_load.py`.
 2. Copy and paste in the following code:

     ```python